-- Writing: Writing for business communications, communicating effectively with clients, writing for the media (including articles, news releases, blogs, and case studies)
+- Writing - Writing for business communications, communicating effectively with clients, writing for the media (this could include articles, news releases, blogs, and case studies)

-- Evaluate PR campaigns: Monitoring and evaluating the effectiveness of PR campaigns and measuring their impact, including reporting for clients
+- Evaluate PR campaigns - Monitoring and evaluating the effectiveness of PR campaigns and measuring their impact

-- Meetings: Arranging internal and external meetings, ensuring rooms are suitable and attendees needs are catered for
+- Meetings - Arranging internal and external meetings, ensuring times are suitable depending on time zones

-- Career development: Taking responsibility for personal learning and professional development
+- Career development - Taking responsibility for personal learning and professional development with the team

 Working with people: